-- have buildings along development blocks, with provision for vehicular access to off-street parking, access for deliveries, garbage pick-up, servicing and loading; and - b. provide functioning main front entrances on 'B' streets.
+- have buildings along development blocks, with provision for vehicular access to off-street parking, access for deliveries, garbage pick-up, servicing and loading; and - b. provide functioning main front entrances to buildings on 'B' Street- frontages when there is no 'A' Street frontage; - c. where appropriate, provide functioning secondary entrance(s) for additional pedestrian access.